 The first thing I did was catch the morning Birds of Prey Show featuring hawks, owls, falcons and other raptors.
+Look at this great and gorgeous Great Horned Owl!

 This glorious hawk flew over our heads several times to different perches.